open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 The `replace_all_patterns` function replaces any segments in a string value or key that match the regex pattern with the replacement string.

-`target` is a path expression to a `pdata.Map` type field. `regex` is a regex string indicating a segment to replace. `replacement` is a string.
+`target` is a path expression to a `pdata.Map` type field. `regex` is a regex string indicating a segment to replace. `replacement` is either a path expression to a string telemetry field or a literal string.

 `mode` determines whether the match and replace will occur on the map's value or key.
 Valid values are `key` and `value`.